pachyderm/docs-content/2.3.x/getting-started/local-installation.md

 #### Using Minikube

-On your local machine, you can run Pachyderm in a minikube virtual machine.
+On your local machine, you can run {{%productName%}} in a minikube virtual machine.
 Minikube is a tool that creates a single-node Kubernetes cluster.
 This limited
-installation is sufficient to try basic Pachyderm functionality and complete
+installation is sufficient to try basic {{%productName%}} functionality and complete
 the Beginner Tutorial.

 To configure Minikube, follow these steps: